Conquest (song): The White Stripes version

-"Conquest" was released as the fourth and final single from American alternative rock band The White Stripes' album Icky Thump in December 2007, and serves as their final single.
+"Conquest" was released as the fourth and final single from American alternative rock band the White Stripes' album Icky Thump in December 2007, and serves as their final single.
 It was released as a series of 7-inch colored vinyl singles, each containing the track "Conquest".
 The tracks "It's My Fault for Being Famous", "Honey, We Can't Afford to Look This Cheap" and "Cash Grab Complications on the Matter" appear on the black, white and red version of the records, respectively, with the latter featuring an acoustic Mariachi version of "Conquest".
 The various B-sides were co-produced by musician Beck, who also contributed vocals and piano to "Being Famous" and slide guitar to "Honey".
 Despite the sound of a trumpet section, Nashville-based mariachi trumpeter Regulo Aldama played his part multiple times, and Jack overdubbed the recordings.

 Each single includes a trading card featuring famous matadors El Sloth, El Bianca Rosa or El Perdador.

 The vinyl singles were released in the US on December 18 and in the UK on December 31.
-The single peaked at #30 in the UK Singles Chart; although this made it The White Stripes' lowest charting single to date, it charted reasonably high considering it wasn't released as a CD single.
+The single peaked at No. 30 in the UK Singles Chart; although this made it The White Stripes' lowest charting single to date, it charted reasonably high considering it wasn't released as a CD single.

 A large portion of the "Conquest" vinyl singles were mislabeled.
 The red and white sticker/seal on some of the sleeves actually reads "You Don't Know What Love Is (You Just Do As You're Told)", the seal of which belongs to their previous single of that name.
 Also, the B-side of the red vinyl, which features the song "Cash Grab Complications on the Matter" reads "Honey, We Can't Afford to Look This Cheap" on the record, which is the title of a separate B-side on the white vinyl.
 The black vinyl featuring "It's My Fault for Being Famous" is mislabeled as well, with "Cash Grab Complications on the Matter" being listed as the B-side.
 The Best Buy exclusive CD version features the matador being charged at by a bull.
 The CD version has all the track numbers the color white except for the third track "Cash Grab Complications on the Matter", relating to Jack White's love for the number 3.

 Jack White first liked the song when he would listen to Page's hits album while working in his upholstery shop.
 He had wanted to cover the song for ten years when he finally did in 2007.

-The band also released a Spanish version of the song, re-titled "Conquista", was released on CD, 7" vinyl and download on various dates through January 2008.
+The band also released a Spanish version of the song, re-titled "Conquista", was released on CD, 7-inch vinyl and download on various dates through January 2008.

 The trumpeting intro was featured in the 2014 comedy movie The Interview.